bassemmarji/Flask-RestAPI-jwt/README.md

 # Flask-RestAPI-jwt
-A Flask Rest API with user authentication
+A Flask Rest API with user authentication taking consideration the updates of Flask-JWT-Extended version 4.1